 Roller shades, made from heavy-duty fabric, can also reduce window energy loss.
 To get the most out of the shade, mount them on a track that runs inside the window frame.
 When the shade is down, very little energy will seep into or out that window.

 You can also cover your windows with insulated window quilts, like the ones I have on my french doors (right).
 The quilts affix to the window frame with velcro; they’re extremely effective at blocking outside air.
 The downside is that they let absolutely no light through so you won’t want to leave them up during the day.
 I actually made my own for my previous home, and they worked quite well.
 If you want to make your own, you can find instructions here.

 Shade windows from outside.
 The most sunlight comes through south and west facing windows, so these should be your priorities for exterior awnings or overhangs.
 A wide variety are available, including those that can retract in winter to let the sun in.

 Install storm windows.
 Storm windows add another layer of glass to your permanent windows.
 Ideally, your storm windows would attach so that you can still open the window and let air in when you want.
 I have storm windows on the glass of my front door.
 In the spring and fall, when the air is pleasant and cool, I lower the storm window so this fresh air can come through the screen and into my home.

-Replace old inefficient windows.
-According to the Environmental Protection Agency, Energy-STAR certified windows lower household energy bills from 7 – 15 percent.
+Replace old inefficient windows with new double-glazed windows.
+According to the U.S. Environmental Protection Agency, Energy-STAR certified windows lower household energy bills from 7 – 15 percent.
 Federal tax credits to defray the cost of new windows have expired; check with your state and county to determine if you can take advantage of local tax credits to help cover your purchase.